Zapratkyn/webserv/README.md

 - In any other case, the server sends a sample "Hello from the server" page and goes back to the main loop

+TO DO :

-NB : I need to find a way to apply the favicon and the stylesheet to the displayed pages
+- I need to find a way to apply the favicon and the stylesheet to the displayed pages

-NB2 : I'm not sure about the allowed methods for the locations.
+- I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.

+- The PDF states we need to get through select for every I/O operation.
+The current program does it only for reading requests.
+I'll need to use a second fd_set.
+The potential problem is that I could stack request and never answer any of them as long as new request come in...

+-